ZeroTrace AirLeak

 While the page is open and the device is being observed:

-- RSSI chart updates with new samples
+- The RSSI history updates with new samples

 - Battery values update as the device reports